tacoda/professional-software-development/slides.md

 ## Connect to Humans, Not Servers

-- Remember all software problems are people problems
+- All software problems are people problems.
+- Communication skills are much more impactful to the business.

 ---